sushi133/Mediation-analysis-with-the-mediator-and-outcome-missing-not-at-random/README.md

 ## National Job Corps Study

-The National Job Corps Study folder contains all the data analysis results in the manuscript.
+The National Job Corps Study folder includes all the code files and data analysis results in the manuscript.

 ### Abstract